interlock-network/interlock-models/docs/mads/5-realistic-strategies.md

 ## Simulation Parameters and New Data

 We are still running with the worst-case parameters, but have made them _even worse_ than before.
-We now cap our user-base and half-a-million (similar extensions like Browser WatchDog have this many users, so not unprecedented) instead of one-hundred-million.
+We now cap our user-base to half-a-million (similar extensions like Browser WatchDog have this many users, so not unprecedented) instead of one-hundred-million.
 We have updated the valuation to the real-world current 0.035$ valuation.

-We have also used production-data to update the page-visit-rate per user per week (a surprising 231 pages per user), maliciousness-rate, and uniqueness-rate.
+We have also used production-data to update the page-visit-rate per user per week (a surprising 231 pages per user -- we expected more), maliciousness-rate, and uniqueness-rate.
 We have used the same data to observe weekly user-base-growth, and it hovers at around 2%, with a high of 8%.
 This of course changes a lot of the economics, and user-growth.
 For starters, it means that our false positive/negative rate has to be much smaller.